lucia2007/discover-the-code/README.md

 This section displays the time the user needed to guess the code and also how many attempts were used.

-The timer starts as soon as the user clicks on any of the squares in the Pick You Color section.
+The timer starts as soon as the user clicks on any of the squares in the Pick Your Color section.
 The timer stops when the secret code is guessed or when the user used all 12 attempts and has not guessed the code.

 [Back to top](#contents)